 Erik joined Northmill's Board of Directors in 2017.
-He has over 30 years of experience in compliance and control at companies such as Bluestep Finans and Hoist Kredit.
+He has over 30 years of experience in the financial industry, with a specialization in compliance and control at companies such as Bluestep Finans and Hoist Kredit.
 Erik holds an MSc in Civil Engineering from Chalmers University of Technology and an MSc in Accounting and Finance from Gothenburg University.